rogerbinns/apsw/doc/extensions.rst

 SQLite includes a number of extensions providing additional functionality.
-All extensions are disabled by default and you need to take steps to have them available at compilation time, to enable them and then to use them.
+All extensions are disabled by default and you need to :ref:`take steps <setup_build_flags>` to have them available at compilation time, to enable them and then to use them.

 .. _ext-fts3: